Skip to main content

 For more information on optional modules available as part of the CLC part of your course, please see the list here.

-You will be taught through a combination of lectures and small seminar groups, where you will be able to try out new ideas by giving presentations and participating in lively discussions in a supportive environment.
-Private study and preparation are essential parts of every course, and you will have access to many online resources and the University’s comprehensive e-learning facility, Moodle.
-When you start with us, you are assigned a Personal Tutor to support you academically and personally.
+You will be taught through a combination of lectures, seminar groups, and tutorials, in which you will be able to try out new ideas by giving presentations and participating in lively discussions in a supportive environment.
+Independent study and preparation are essential parts of every course, and you will have access to many online resources and the University’s comprehensive e-learning facility, Moodle, which provides a variety of supporting materials.

-We use a variety of assessment methods, including long and short essays, formal examinations at the end of each year, online tests and exercises, presentations, commentaries and portfolios of creative work.
-You will take a study skills course during your first year, designed to equip you with and enhance the writing skills you will need to be successful in your degree.
-This course does not count towards your final degree award but you are required to pass it to progress to your second year.
+When you begin you will be allocated your own Personal Advisor, a member of academic staff who will support you academically.
+In your first year you also take a study skills course designed to equip you with and enhance the skills you will need to be successful in your degree.
+This course does not count towards your final degree award, but you are required to pass it to progress to your second year.

 A Levels: AAB-ABB